Privacy Policy

 We’ll respond as soon as we can.
 Generally, this will be within one month from when we receive your request but, if the request is going to take longer to deal with, we’ll come back to you and let you know.

-We usually act on requests and provide information free of charge, but may charge a reasonable fee to cover our administrative costs of providing the information for:
+We usually act on requests and provide information free of charge, but may charge a reasonable fee based on administrative costs to cover our costs of providing the information where requests are:

 • baseless or excessive/repeated requests,